AdobeDocs/creative-cloud-enterprise-learn.en/help/max/stock.md

 >[!VIDEO](https://video.tv.adobe.com/v/326951?hidetitle=true)

 **Description**
-Find the perfect royalty-free stock image to enhance your creative project using better, faster search results powered by Adobe Sensei, our artificial intelligence engine.
+Find the perfect royalty-free stock image to enhance your creative project using better, faster search results powered by Adobe AI.

 In this tutorial, you will learn how to:

 * Take the time and stress out of your search for high-quality images and video
 * Easily manage and track asset licenses and usage across your enterprise
 * Search, preview, and license right inside of your Adobe Creative Cloud Apps